Qualcomm, semiconductor giant, setting up shop in Tijuana

-SAN DIEGO — Qualcomm, based in San Diego and worldwide leader in the manufacturing of semiconductors, has announced plans to open a facility in Tijuana.
+SAN DIEGO — Qualcomm, a worldwide leader in the development of semiconductors based in San Diego, has announced plans to open a facility in Tijuana.

-According to Baja California Governor Marina del Pilar Ávila Olmeda, operations will begin in the fall of this year.
+Baja California Gov. Marina del Pilar Ávila Olmeda said operations will begin in the fall of this year.

-“Qualcomm has the full support of the government for its investment and operation of its new facility,” Ávila Olmeda said.
+“Qualcomm has the full support of the government for its investment and operation of its new facility,” she said.

 Qualcomm issued a joint statement with the governor’s office announcing its arrival in Mexico but did not provide any details about the number of employees or exactly where the facility will be located.